Apply for an Investment in Commercial Enterprises & Management Business License in Dubai

 Licensing, Compliance, and Ongoing Obligations

-Once established, licence holders at Dubai South are subject to annual renewal requirements.
-Renewal fees are payable to the free zone authority and must be settled before the licence expiry date to maintain good standing and avoid penalties or suspension of trading privileges.
+Once established, license holders at Dubai South are subject to annual renewal requirements.
+Renewal fees are payable to the free zone authority and must be settled before the license expiry date to maintain good standing and avoid penalties or suspension of trading privileges.

 Why Dubai South Is Well-Positioned for Investment and Enterprise Management